HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-Heavily itchy, large, deep red patches and plaques and large bulging blisters on the trunk and extremities.
-Rare vesicular disease pattern.
-Mucous membrane involvement (oral and genital mucous membrane) in 20% of patients.
+Severely pruritic, extensive deep red patches and plaques and large bulging blisters, sometimes aspect of erythema multiforme (see Fig.), on the trunk and extremities.
+Less commonly, vesiculous clinical picture.
+Mucosal involvement (oral and genital mucosa) in 20% of patients.
 Healing without scarring.

 An association with psoriasis is present in 1/3 of patients.

-To what extent esophageal carcinomas are associated with the clinical picture needs further investigation.
+The extent to which esophageal carcinomas are associated with the clinical picture requires further investigation.

 LaboratoryThis section has been translated automatically.